 Prop Fondling

-Cosplayers have worked weeks or maybe even months on a costume, sword, bow, axe or other prop.
+Cosplayers have worked weeks or months on a costume, sword, bow, axe or other prop.
 So don’t just go taking or touching it without permission.
-It’s good to admire the craftsmanship, but be considerate as well!
+Admire the craftsmanship, but be considerate!

 Inappropriate photos